Pulover/Class_Rebar/README.md

 ### Parameters
 * **hChild** - Handle to the control contained in the band, if any.
 * **Position** - 1-based index of the location where the band will be inserted.
 If you set this parameter to 0, the control will add the new band at the last location.
-* **Options:        Enter zero or more words, separated by space or tab, from the following list to set the band's initial styles: Break, FixedBmp, FixedSize, Hidden, HideTitle, NoGripper, NoVert, TopAlign, VariableHeight.
+* **Options** - Enter zero or more words, separated by space or tab, from the following list to set the band's initial styles: Break, FixedBmp, FixedSize, Hidden, HideTitle, NoGripper, NoVert, TopAlign, VariableHeight.
 The following styles are applied by default** - ChildEdge, GripperAlways (can be disabled with NoGripper), UseChevron (only valid if IdealSize is set).
 * **ID** - Integer value that the control uses to identify this band.
 This parameter is required to retrieve and set layouts.
 * **Text** - The display text for the band.
 * **Size** - Length of the band, in pixels.